Live from the Southern Command in sunny South Florida.

 They're looking into his church, the IRS.

-But you know, this th th th this is this is this has been looked at and winked at for I don't know how many years.
+But, you know, this has been looked at and winked at for I don't know how many years.

-I mean, how how how many times have Democrats gone into the church and Clinton did it, raised money in there during uh during election season.
+I mean, how many times have Democrats gone into the church and Clinton did it, raise money in there during election season?

 Yeah, that's true.

-You're allowed to as long as you're giving equal time to both sides, you're supposed to be allowed to do that, but you can't just give one person or one leaning, I mean lean towards one direction.
+You're allowed, as long as you're giving equal time to both sides, you're supposed to be allowed to do that, but you can't just give one person or one leaning, I mean, lean towards one direction.

-Well, I don't I don't know if the other side's been allowed in.
+Well, I don't know if the other side's been allowed in, the Trinity United Church of Christ.

 I don't know.